-- ix. ensure appropriate waste water treatment infrastructure is in place to support development; - x. develop the site sequentially to direct development to areas of the site at lowest flood risk and submit a site-specific Flood Risk Assessment (FRA) and drainage impact assessment; - xi. complete a detailed Transport Assessment (incorporating traffic modelling) to assess any impacts and implement all mitigation measures that may be required; - xii. assess the cumulative impacts of development of the site on transport infrastructure with solutions delivered in line with the policies in this Plan, in particular footpaths and cycleways to connect the site to Redditch Town and the transport interchange at the front of the hospital; and xiii. incorporate any necessary infrastructure identified for the effective delivery of the site.
+- ix. ensure appropriate waste water treatment infrastructure is in place to support development; - x. develop the site sequentially to direct development to areas of the site at lowest flood risk and submit a site-specific Flood Risk Assessment (FRA) which assesses the watercourse to the south of the site,, and drainage impact assessment; - xi. complete a detailed Transport Assessment (incorporating traffic modelling) to assess any impacts and implement all mitigation measures that may be required; - xii. assess the cumulative impacts of development of the site on transport infrastructure with solutions delivered in line with the policies in this Plan, in particular footpaths and cycleways to connect the site to Redditch Town and the transport interchange at the front of the hospital; and - xiii. incorporate any necessary infrastructure identified for the effective delivery of the site.